reemstk/reemstk.github.io/README.md

-# Kory Rosen's Personal Website
+# Hi, This is Reems

 Welcome to the repo showcases my journey.